ClassicEntry/Swift-Ninjas-IT-Project-2/README.md

 To run this project locally, follow these steps:

-1. Ensure you have [Node.js](https://nodejs.org/) installed on your system.
+1. Ensure you have [Node.js](https://nodejs.org/) installed on your system and ensure you have Expo Go installed on your phone.
 2. Install React Native and Expo CLI globally:

    ```sh